Silver-backed Jackal, Black-backed jackal

 B

 Human is the major threat to this species’ population.
 These animals are considered to be vermin because of preying on sheep and young goats.
 Therefore people persecute them and catch them in snares to protect their livestock.
-On the other hand, road accidents lead to sharp decline of the Black-backed jackals’ population.
+On the other hand, road accidents lead to the sharp decline of the Black-backed jackals’ population.

 The Black-backed jackal plays a vital role in the ecosystem of its habitat.
 In some regions, where larger predators have been eliminated, the jackals have become dominant predators of the area.
 They choose prey according to their own size, catching sick or weak antelopes and thus maintaining the health of the ecosystem.
 In addition, the jackals scavenge, when there are carcasses.